Hadeel-02/List-decoding-of-RS/README.md

 While traditional decoding can correct only up to a certain number of errors, Sudan’s algorithm goes further.
 It uses list decoding to return all possible messages that could match a corrupted codeword—even when more than half the symbols are wrong.

 This project works over GF(257) to match ASCII values, and is based on the book:
-📖 * Essential Coding Theory by Madhu Sudan and Atri Rudra - chapters 5, 11 and 12
+📖 * Essential Coding Theory by Madhu Sudan and Atri Rudra (chapters 5, 11 and 12).

 🔗[Reference]: (https://cse.buffalo.edu/faculty/atri/courses/coding-theory/book/web-coding-book.pdf)

 ## 🗂️ Project Structure
 .

 ├── encoder.py # Converts messages to polynomials and encodes them

 ├── decoder.py # Implements Sudan's decoder: interpolation + factorization